 This project is to modify the class BinInteger.
 The original version of the class used eight bits (values of zero or one) to represent non-negative integers whose values ranged between 0 and 255 according to binary (base-two) notation.
-An algorithm for adding two integers had been included with the original version.
+An algorithm for adding two non-negative integers has been included with the original version, developed in class.
 In this project, integers can be negative.
 The range of values represented by eight bits will be between -128 and 127.